-The surface area of the PSCs for the days with low stratospheric temperature and low column ozone episodes are presented in Fig. 5 (top-panel).
-Enhanced PSCs surface area is located at the same regions where low stratospheric temperatures were registered.
+190 The surface area of the PSCs for the days with low stratospheric temperature and low column ozone episodes are presented in Fig. 5.
+Enhanced PSCs surface area is located at the same regions where low stratospheric temperatures are registered.
 This is an obvious consequence of stratospheric cooling and may lead to heterogeneous chlorine and bromine activation followed by ozone depletion similar to the Antarctic ozone hole formation (Solomon, 1999).
-In order to evaluate local ozone destruction significance for the observed TOC loss, the photochemical ozone loss coefficient (s-1) (Jacobson, 2005) (rate of ozone loss divided by the ozone concentration: $\Lambda{O3} = L{O3}/N{O3}$ , where $L{O3}$ - is photochemical ozone loss (mol/s/cm) and $N{O3}$ is ozone concentration (mol/cm), Jacobson (2005)), calculated with the RSHU CTM, is presented in the bottom panel of Fig.5.
+In order to evaluate local ozone destruction significance for the observed TOC loss, the photochemical ozone loss coefficient (s-1) (rate of ozone

+195 loss divided by the ozone concentration: $\Lambda{03} = L{03}/N{03}$ , where $L{03}$ is photochemical ozone loss (mol/s/cm) and

+N03 is ozone concentration (mol/cm), Jacobson (2005)), calculated with the RSHU CTM, is presented in Fig.5.

-The location of zones regions with enhanced ozone destruction is close to the regions with estimated low TOCs TOC on January 27 and February 19, but is not fully consistent.
+The location of regions with enhanced ozone destruction is close to the regions with estimated low TOC on January 27 and February 19 but is not fully consistent.
 In addition, the minimum local photochemical ozone lifetime, estimated as a reciprocal of the ozone destruction coefficient, is about 200 days under these days' conditions.
-Such a long photochemical lifetime of ozone may can be treated as a sign of the unlikeliness that the observed short-term ozone variability may be is a result of local photochemical destruction initiated by heterogeneous chlorine and bromine activation on the particles of PSCs that formed in these regions.
+Such a long photochemical lifetime of ozone can be treated as a sign of the unlikeliness that the observed short-term ozone variability is a result of local photochemical destruction, initiated by heterogeneous chlorine and bromine activation on the particles of PSCs that formed in these regions.
 On the other hand, simultaneous low stratospheric cooling and low column ozone at the same locations may be caused by dynamic divergence that leads to heat and mass deficit, similar to polar vortex isolation (Solomon, 1999).
 Another confirmation of the prevalent dynamical nature of the observed episodes with low ozone concentration is their formation during polar night recorded during December 2015 and first part of January 2016 when photochemical destruction is negligible.

-In order to check the conclusion about the dominant role of the dynamical processes in the observed short-term ozone loss two additional numerical experiments were carried out with RSHU CTM: the first simulation did not take into account the formation of polar stratospheric clouds in the Arctic zone region, and the second simulation did not take into account the chemical destruction of ozone to the North to the Northern polar circle.
-A comparison of the three model experiments for the three stations considered in this paper study is shown in Fig. 6.
-The results of model experiments have shown that the main features of the short-term ozone loss are reproduced even without taking into account considering chemical destruction within the polar zone (red curve) region.
-At the same time, difference between results of the model experiments with and without polar chemical ozone destruction (claret curve) depicts shows that the influence of chemical processes becomes noticeable at the end of February, especially for Pechora station.
+In order to check this conclusion about the dominant role of the dynamical processes in the observed short-term ozone loss two additional numerical experiments were carried out with RSHU CTM: the first simulation did not take into account the formation of polar stratospheric clouds in the Arctic region, and the second simulation did not take into account the chemical destruction of ozone to the North to the Northern polar circle.
+A comparison of the three model experiments for the three stations considered in this study is shown in Fig. 6.
+The results of model experiments have shown that the main features of the short-term ozone loss are reproduced even without considering chemical destruction within the polar region.
+At the same time, difference between results of the model experiments with and without polar chemical ozone destruction shows that the influence of chemical processes becomes noticeable at the end of February, especially for Pechora station.

-5. Summary
+215 5.
+Summary